openlookeng/hetu-core/hetu-docs/en/connector/hana.md

     DESCRIBE hana.data.hello;
     SHOW COLUMNS FROM hana.data.hello;

-And you can access the hello table in data\'s schema:
+You can access the hello table in data\'s schema:

     SELECT * FROM hana.data.hello;